CD10 Core: Combat

 The Keeper notes this down and proceeds to to go through the players and NPCs until he gets to a goon that has decided to pop up and shoot at Drax's comrades.
 The Keeper tells Drax's player that he may take his action first.
 Drax does so and gets to shoot before the goon who is now coming out of cover to attack.

 Should a situation arise where someone gets attacked without being aware of it, they are considered to be ambushed.
 An ambushed character cannot take any actions on the round they are attacked, other than a single defensive action.
 If they are not wielding their weapon, they must take a reflex dodge action.

-Every character involved in combat has one base action, barring abilities and traits, to take every round.
+Every character involved in combat has one base action, barring traits or other conditions that may add more, to take every round.
 Each participant declare their actions to the Keeper at the beginning of the round and the Keeper handles the NPCs actions.
 These declarations cannot be changed once stated.
 This is to simulate that mental state of planning the coming moments in your head and if something unexpected happens, you're generally not fully prepared for it.
 The Keeper should not disclose NPC actions to the players in advance, just noting them down on a paper or keep them in her head until the NPC's turn.
 Everything in a round happens more or less simultaneously, and the Keeper should strive to make this clear to the players through narrative.
 Just because you have handled a combat exchange between a player and their target does not mean that the second player acts after that event, but at the same time.

 There are four actions a combatant can declare without having any specializations that give them more, and any action type can be held with a condition (see held actions above):